Part 1

 K3d helpfully also set up a kubeconfig, a file that is used to organize information about clusters, users, namespaces, and authentication mechanisms.
 The contents of the file can be seen with the command k3d kubeconfig get k3s-default.

 The other tool that we will be using in this course is kubectl.
 Kubectl is the Kubernetes command-line tool and will allow us to interact with the cluster.
 Kubectl will read kubeconfig from the location in KUBECONFIG environment value or by default from ~/.kube/config and use the information to connect to the cluster.
-The contents include certificates, passwords and the address in which the cluster API.
+The contents include certificates, passwords and the address of the cluster API.
 You can set the context with kubectl config use-context k3d-k3s-default.

 Now kubectl will be able to access the cluster